-While he was in command of the post, Major Yard would be the first post commander to occupy the newly completed sandstone post commander’s quarters that fall.
-He would also be the post commander who had to deal with the rising racial tension between the black troopers of Co.
-A and the white soldiers of the 3rd Infantry.
-These tensions eventually resulted in an altercation at the Sutler’s store on January 1st,1869.
+While in command, Maj.
+Yard, was the first post commander to occupy the newly completed sandstone post commander’s quarters that fall.
+He also had to deal with the rising racial tension between the black troopers of the 10th Cavalry and the white soldiers of the 3rd Infantry.
+These tensions eventually resulted in an argument at the Sutler’s store on January 1st,1869.
 Instead of trying to figure out who was at fault, though, Maj.
-Yard apparently blamed the men of Co.
-A and sent them to guard the post woodpile in a blizzard.
+Yard decided to punish the black troopers and sent them to guard the post woodpile in a blizzard.
 While they were away from the post the stables caught fire and burned to the ground.
 At this point, Maj.
 Yard decided the best way to handle to problems between the men was to send Co.
 A to Fort Zarah.

 Over the fall and into early winter of 1868 more trouble with the Cheyenne and Arapaho Indians prompted district commander Maj.
 Gen. Philip Sheridan to organize a winter campaign against the Indians.
 He planned to have three columns of soldiers converge on them in Indian Territory: one coming east from Fort Bascom, New Mexico; one heading southeast from Fort Lyon, Colorado and the third going straight south from Fort Larned.
 The 7th Cavalry, with a large supply train, would eventually start out from Fort Larned near the end of November with Gen. Alfred Sully in charge.

-The expedition led by Sheridan and Custer that winter eventually resulted in a raid on Black Kettle’s camp and the Battle of the Washita on November 27, where not only warriors but many women, children and old men and women were killed, including Black Kettle himself.
+The expedition led by Sheridan and Custer that winter eventually resulted in a raid on Black Kettle’s camp and the Battle of the Washita on November 27.
+Besides the warriors who were killed, many women, children and old men were also killed, including Black Kettle himself.
 The survivors fled the area, and although there was no more fighting that winter, the stage was set for renewed hostilities in the spring.

-During the winter a wooden bridge was built over the Pawnee River about 100 yards north of the fort, and with all the sandstone buildings completed, the few civilian mechanics and employees still around were relieved and sent away.
-Major Yard also requested another infantry unit sent to the Fort because by the middle of November he had only four senior enlisted and 30 privates available for duty.
+During the winter a wooden bridge was built over the Pawnee River about 100 yards north of the fort.
+With all the sandstone buildings completed, the few civilian mechanics and employees still around were relieved and sent away.
+In November Major Yard also requested another infantry unit at Fort Larned since his garrison was down to four senior enlisted and 30 privates available for duty.
 Definitely not enough soldiers to guard the haystack, watch the quarry and wood details, never mind actually providing escorts for the wagons.

 By March Capt.
-Parker was back in command for two months, but without cavalry, and only 117 infantrymen, he told his superiors he would not be escorting any wagon trains that ignored the order to use the wet route of the Santa Fe Trail.
+Parker was back in command for two months.
+Without cavalry, and with only 117 infantrymen, he told his superiors he wouldn’t be escorting any wagon trains that ignored the order to use the wet route of the Santa Fe Trail.
 In May, Capt.
 Snyder was placed in command once again, only to be shortly replaced by Lt.
 Charles Louis Umbsteatter in June.
 By July, Capt.
 Parker would be back in command again.

 Throughout the hot summer of 1869 the soldiers attempted to grow company gardens, which did fine until rain and hailstones in June and high winds in July flattened them.
 To top off the failure, the blistering heat of August sucked them all dry.
 The soldiers on guard duty did get some relief from the heat when they were allowed to report for duty in their blouses instead of their dress coats.
 This helped to keep them a little cooler.